omegasemantic/omegasemantic.github.io/_pages/vim.md

 Exactly as forecast, in less than a pulse
 The CHOSEN ONE turned to a FROG

-# ***
+### ~

 ## SCENE 5.
 EXT.
 FOREST.
 NIGHT.

 ### Vim and Chermione have an encounter in the forest

 > The ball ended early and we're back in the forest with plenty of night time left.
 VIM picks fruit in the moonlight.
-CHERMIONE wanders into scene: they're walking off the tribulations of the wedding.
+CHERMIONE, walking off the tribulations of the wedding, wanders into scene.

 The ball now concluded so back to the forest
 Went VIM to retire and revert